Linuturk/base/README.md

 Role Variables
 --------------

-* `admin_packages`: This variable contains a list of packages to be installed on all systems.
+* `base_admin_packages`: This variable contains a list of packages to be installed on all systems.
+* `base_custom_packages`: This variable can contain a custom list of packages that would vary from the default set.
 * `rax_pub_keys` is a list of public SSH keys to be set.

 Dependencies